Rohituddagiri/FinSight/README.md

 The system consists of:

-- **SecAgent (A2A Service)**: A worker agent for information retrieval from US SEC.gov.
+- **SecAgent (A2A Service)**: A worer agent for information retrieval from US SEC.gov.
 This agent is powered by the SEC EDGAR MCP Server Tools .
 - **HostAgent (A2A Service)**: A coordinator agent that breaks the complex user questions into information retreiving questions.
 - **Streamlit UIs**:
   - **Embedded Runner UI**: The UI runs the HostAgent in the same process.